Skip to main content

 Create a Drupal project with Nginx and Docker for the production environment

-Having worked with Drupal and Docker and created many environments for GeoNovation customers, I have decided to create a small tutorial with a nice deployment configuration suitable for development and production environments without complicating life with Kubernetes.
+Having worked with Drupal and Docker and created many environments for GeoNovation customers, I have decided to create a small tutorial with an easy deployment configuration suitable for development and production environments without complicating life with Kubernetes and local installations.

 All the files of these solutions are available in this public git folder: https://github.com/AndreaCorda01/drupal-docker-boilerplate/